TakeFive

 I wanted to challenge myself to improve my product design skills, so I decided to build a mobile app prototype using Figma Make.

 I brainstormed ideas for apps and searched for existing user problems.
-I settled on designing a microbreak tracking and reminders app.
+I settled on designing a microbreak tracking and reminder app.
+Microbreaks are 1-5 minute pauses that are scientifically proven to reduce tiredness, protect against repetitive strain injuries, and increase energy.

 How might we